luiscruz/remla-baseline-project/README.md

 # Testing with PyTest

 Pytests can be found in the "tests" directory.
-Newly added test classes should end with "test\_\*.py" and newly added test functions should start with "test"
+Newly added test classes should be formatted as "test\_\*.py" and newly added test functions should start with "test"

 # Kubernetes